 We calibrate the model using the World Input Output Database (WIOD) for the Eurozone countries over the period of 2000-2014 and consider German government expenditure shocks.
 In the model with fully flexible wages and prices, supply and demand channels in response to fiscal shocks tend to work against one another making aggregate spillovers very small.
 By contrast, when nominal wages are sticky, spillovers working solely through the demand channel can be large, and certainly within the range of empirical estimates of fiscal spillovers in the Eurozone.
-Moreover, in this case the network linkages among countries has first order effects on the response to fiscal shocks.
+Moreover, in this case the network linkages among countries have first order effects on the response to fiscal shocks.
 When we solve a recalibrated version of the model shutting down the international production network, the implied fiscal spillovers are reduced by more than two-thirds.

-We then explore the diffusion of fiscal shocks at the sectoral level, both within and across countries.
 We measure German fiscal policy shocks using the SVAR identification procedure of Blanchard and Perotti (2002), and sectoral demand shocks using the approach of Acemoglu, Akcigit and Kerr (2015b).
 We find that government expenditures have both significant upstream and downstream effects when these links are measured by the direction of sectoral production linkages.